Augmented Reality 7 Mar, 2025

 What does this mean?
 Well this means that companies lack the necessary expertise to successfully use the power of generative AI and leverage its potential for growth.
 The reason why it’s becoming a necessity is because it is the future.

-Whoever will resist the adoption and won’t jump in with both legs into the AI bandwagon will be simply outdated.
+Anyone who resists adoption and refuses to fully embrace the AI bandwagon will become outdated.
 Today, AI is what the Internet was back in the 2000s, mobiles in the 2010s, and blockchain in the 2020s.
-Even if you don’t go with what’s created, it can give you a solid model from which to get inspiration and work.
+Even if you don’t use what’s created, it can provide a solid model to inspire your work.

 It’s up to tech leaders to incorporate generative AI in some shape or form to successfully launch the start of their business’s next-gen growth.
-However, to bridge this gap, talent leaders also need to follow what’s known as a two-pronged approach: Upskilling existing employees while hiring new talent with the necessary AI expertise.
+To bridge this gap, talent leaders must adopt a two-pronged approach: upskilling existing employees and hiring new talent with the necessary AI expertise.
 So, let’s talk about building a successful generative AI strategy.

-The key to successfully implementing a generative AI (GAI) strategy is having the talent leaders actively involved in its development.
+Talent leaders must actively engage in the development of a generative AI (GAI) strategy to ensure successful implementation.
 The strategy should align with the goals of the business and should also identify the specific talent needs.

 For example, if you would like to install AI-powered chatbots at your website or mobile application, which may assist customers by replying to their queries, then to develop this tool, a team should know how natural language processing (NLP) works and how it can be implemented for the business.